What is Ontology (ONT)?

 TLDR

-Ontology (ONT) is a public blockchain designed to be a trust layer for Web3, providing decentralized identity and data solutions to enhance privacy, security, and user control.
+Ontology (ONT) is a public blockchain project designed to be the foundational trust layer for Web3, specializing in decentralized identity (DID), data privacy, and secure interoperability for individuals and enterprises.

 Deep Dive